 On the content level, I wanted to design a page-lay-out that would be easy to read, pleasant to look at and yet not too stern.
 I wanted to come up with a format that would allow me to tell an interesting story on every page and spice the stories with nice illustrations and photographs.
 I looked around for ergonomic guidelines and design rules, and tried to apply those rules as much as I could.
-Though I don′t pretend to be a professional designer, I always try to make things accessible and beautiful.
+Though I don′t pretend to be a professional designer, I do like pretty things that work and are robust.

 Using Vim, I was able to write scripts to make changes to the common elements in the pages.
-But this turned out to be a very error-prone approach.
+But this turned out to be an error-prone approach.

 Some time later, I discovered HTML-kit, a versatile freeware HTML editor.
 This helped me to write better HTML, but not to apply and change the templates over all the pages of my site.